Quick summary of key school information

 Students walk to the prefectural library every other week, and every classroom has hundreds of books to borrow.
 Science labs are done several times in each unit in all classes, and chemistry labs are done in high school. |

-Sports facilities at the school |
+| Sports facilities at the school |

-Qualities and characteristics best defining the school |
+| Qualities and characteristics best defining the school |

-New Life International School, NLIS, is a small international school that provides quality Christian education in a safe, loving, family atmosphere.
-Students are encouraged to be active, independent, expressive, and loving.
-NLIS has a candidacy with the Western Association of Schools and Colleges, and has applied for full accreditation with the goal of spring 2025. |
+New Life International School, NLIS, is a small international school that empowers students with quality Christian education in a safe, loving, family atmosphere.
+Students are expected to grow in faith and character, serve others with compassion and respect, communicate and lead with confidence, and pursue excellence and lifelong learning.
+All grades 1-12 are accredited by WASC, the Western Association of Schools and Colleges. |

-Teaching approach of the school |
+| Teaching approach of the school |